 While building on the strengths of our undergraduate business core, the Hospitality program offers specialized courses designed to meet the changing demands and trends within this dynamic industry and provides students with a hands-on experiential learning approach that includes high impact internships, industry certifications, and client-based projects.
-Hospitality, Events, & Tourism graduates combine the best of classroom experiences, practical applications, and key business and leadership skills to successfully accelerate their careers in an industry that is projected to capture 23% of all new domestic jobs through 2023.
+Hospitality, Events, & Tourism graduates combine the best of classroom experiences, practical applications, and key business and leadership skills to successfully accelerate their careers.